Schniz/fnm/README.md

 #### Upgrade

-On OSX, it is a simple as `brew upgrade fnm`.
+On macOS, it is as simple as `brew upgrade fnm`.

 On other operating systems, upgrading `fnm` is almost the same as installing it.
 To prevent duplication in your shell config file add `--skip-shell` to install command.